 I am married to my high school sweetheart who is also a board member.
-After long days in the classroom I come home and can't help but feel that there is more I can do.
 I feel called to walk with families experiencing homelessness.

 I am a creative leader with 23 years of experience designing innovative strategies and services, designing and managing program evaluations,